alopezrivera/OneNoteExporter/README.md

    * To install the macro, click the New Macro Button within the Onetastic Toolbar and then select File -> Import and select the .xml macro included in the release.
    * Run the macro for each Notebook that is open
 1. Unlock all password-protected sections before continuing, the Object Model will not have access to them otherwise

-## Known Issues

-1. Inline image paths are relative.
-In some editors, this can cause the images to not render, even if the links are clickable (tested on VSCode).
-1. If you collection is rather large, your computer may **run out of memory** before finishing the process.
-It is very highly recommended that you save the Word files produced so you can start back up with minimal loss of time.
-In case this becomes a serious problem and you cannot easily continue, consider exporting your collection **notebook by notebook** (check your `config.ps1`).

-Furthermore, as reported in [ConvertOneNote2markdown](https://github.com/theohbrothers/ConvertOneNote2markdown):

-3. You should start by 'flattening' all `InkDrawing` (i.e. pen/hand written elements) in your onennote pages.
-Because OneNote does not have this function you will have to take screenshots of your pages with pen/hand written notes and paste the resulting image and then remove the scriblings.
-If you are a heavy 'pen' user this is a very cumbersome.
-   * Alternatively, if you are converting a notebook only for reading sake, and want to preserve all of your notes' layout, instead of flattening all `InkDrawing` manually you may prefer to export a  `.pdf` which preserves the full apperance and layout of the original note (including `InkDrawing`).
-Simply use the config option `$exportPdf = 2` to export a `.pdf` alongisde the markup file.

 ## Attribution